blaher/blaher.github.io/about/index.md

  * Started a mass production wristwatch company.
  * Started a real estate company.
  * Competed in a few gravel cycling races.
+ * Bought an automobile that goes 0 to 60MPH in 2.9 seconds.
  * Fell in love again.
  * Almost died again.
  * Started to live, with really enjoying and savoring life.